Curry College: History

-In 1973, Curry College launched a pioneering educational program, The Program for Advancement of Learning (PAL), the nation's first college-level program for students with language-based learning difficulties.
-This nationally known program continues to make Curry a leader in the field of language based disabilities.

-In 1970, the Perry Normal School, a private Boston school that educated teachers of nursery, kindergarten, and primary levels became part of Curry College.
-In 1977, Curry took over the Children's Hospital Nursing School and converted it to a four-year degree-granting program.

-Curry's master's degree program in education was established in 1981.
-The 1980s also led to individually initiated majors and field experience as hallmarks of a Curry education.
-Credit for equivalent education also became increasingly important to lifelong learners.
-Curry College currently offers 10 majors and 15 minors and concentrations to its students.

-In addition to expanded curricular opportunities Curry continued its campus expansion.
-A key part of this expansion was the acquisition of Jeanne d'Arc Academy, a Roman Catholic girls' secondary school.
-Jeanne d'Arc, whose grounds adjoined the Curry campus, closed operations in 1971.
-The former academy with its spacious, picturesque grounds is now Curry College's South Campus.
-The entrance to the former Academy is now the main entrance to the Curry campus.
-It is located on Route 138 in Milton, MA, two miles from Interstate 93.
+Despite the dramatic change in the school's mission after the 1952 move to Milton, Massachusetts, Curry College maintained its debt to its founders and their scholarship focus that centered on the delivery of words.
+Curry College sponsors a non-commercial radio station WMLN-FM 91.5 operated by Curry students.

+During the 1960s, the growth of Curry was led by President John Hafer, a former Academic Dean at Coe College in Cedar Rapids, Iowa and Dean of Admissions at Syracuse University.

 Academics

 Curry College offers bachelor's degrees in 25 majors and master's degree in four majors.
 One certificate program is administered through the Continuing Education office.
 Army and Air Force Reserve Officers Training Corps (ROTC) programs are offered through a cross-enrolled program with Boston University.

 Curry College is accredited by the New England Commission of Higher Education.

 Campus

 Curry's main campus in Milton is 131 acres near the Blue Hills Reservation.
 The campus is 7 mile from downtown Boston.
 Curry maintains a satellite campus in Plymouth offering eight bachelor's degree programs, two master's degree programs, and one certificate program, through the Office of Continuing Education and Graduate Studies.

 The Milton campus is separated into north and south campuses with the Student Center located in the center of campus.
 The campus has 19 residence halls with a mix of traditional dormitories, suites and houses.
 Plans are underway to build a dome-style sports complex and a food court.